American Masters

-The impact of Latino culture is shown through the eyes of influential painters, musicians, dancers, and writers working in America today.
+This six-part examines the richness and impact of Latino culture through the eyes of some of the most influential painters, musicians, dancers, and writers working in America today.

 Hector Galan, a Tejano from San Angelo, Texas, has contributed more than 40 hours of programming to the national PBS television schedule including 11 episodes for Frontline, two programs for American Experience, and the four-part series, Chicano!
 History of the Mexican American Civil Rights Movement.
 His work has won two Imagen awards, the Cine Golden… Show more